Brand Standards: Editorial

 Ex

-The Fife Folklore Archives in Merrill-Cazier Library contains a wealth of intriguing materials.
+The Fife Folklore Archives in the Merrill-Cazier Library contain a wealth of intriguing materials.

 Ex